-Emotional intelligence (EI or EQ) is the ability to perceive, understand, manage, and use emotions effectively.
-Unlike IQ, which measures cognitive processing power, emotional intelligence measures how well you navigate the emotional landscape of human experience — both your own inner world and your interactions with others.
+The psychology definition of emotional intelligence (EI or EQ) is the ability to perceive, understand, manage, and use emotions effectively.
+What is emotional intelligence?
+It measures how well you navigate the emotional landscape of human experience — both your own inner world and your interactions with others.
+Unlike IQ, which measures cognitive processing power, emotional intelligence focuses on emotional competencies and social skills.

-The concept gained mainstream attention in 1995 when Daniel Goleman published his bestselling book Emotional Intelligence: Why It Can Matter More Than IQ.
-Goleman expanded the definition to include a broader set of competencies and argued that emotional intelligence was a critical factor in professional and personal success.
+The concept gained mainstream attention in 1995 when Daniel Goleman published his bestselling 1995 book Emotional Intelligence: Why It Can Matter More Than IQ.
+Goleman expanded the definition to include a broader set of emotional competencies and argued that emotional intelligence EI was a critical factor in professional and personal success — people with high EI can effectively manage emotions and build emotional intelligence skills.

 Today, emotional intelligence is recognized as a distinct form of intelligence that operates alongside cognitive ability.
 Research published in the Annual Review of Psychology (2008) confirmed that EQ is a valid and reliable construct that predicts important life outcomes including job performance, leadership effectiveness, mental health, and relationship satisfaction — even after controlling for IQ and personality traits.